peteryej/WDAProjectResource/README.md

 ```

 6. Go to competition_result to check your result. `cd ~/Desktop/competition_result`
 You should find the csv files corresponds to what you have entered to start the transmitter.
 You can also open the competitionLogSingle.txt or competitionLogDoubble.txt to see the recorded time and energy results.
+You can visualize the energy consumption with the script in the powerdueStreamData folder.
+Just change the file path and file name as necessary.
+More details are in the readme of powerdueStreamData folder.

 There are a few ways to transfer your code to the laptop, if you want to edit on the lab laptop.